List of GM engines

-This list of GM engines encompasses all engines manufactured by General Motors and used in their cars.
+This list of GM engines encompasses all engines manufactured by General Motors and used in its cars.

 Divisions

 When General Motors was created in 1908, it started out with Buick and soon after acquired Oldsmobile, Cadillac and Oakland.
 There were dozens of other smaller companies that William Durant acquired during his first employment term until he was let go due to financially overextending his purchases.
 He regained control when he brought on Chevrolet in 1917 which was short lived until he was let go for the second time.
 This meant that the different core brands designed and manufactured their own engines with few interchangeable parts between brands, while sharing chassis, suspension and transmissions.

 One of the companies Durant bought in 1909 was the Northway Motor and Manufacturing Company founded by Ralph Northway who had previously supplied engines to Buick, Oakland, Cartercar and other 1900s manufacturers, including V8 engines to Oldsmobile, Oakland and Cadillac when they were independent companies.
 When Durant bought companies that became part of GM, Northway continued to supply engines to his former clients and added Cadillac, GMC and Oldsmobile to the list, then Northway Motors became the Northway Motor and Manufacturing Division in 1925 and became part of the GM Intercompany Parts Group.

 When Fisher Body was bought in 1925, coachwork was shared and with the introduction of the Art and Color Section also in the late 1920, GM products shared appearances.
 The core items that made each brand unique were the engines.
 Buick and Chevrolet used overhead valves while Cadillac, Oldsmobile, Oakland used side valve or flathead engines and the divisions no longer outsourced their engines and manufactured them according to particular brand requirements.
 The original factory location was located at Maybury Grand Avenue, Buchanan Street and the Grand Trunk Railway in Detroit then later became GM truck Plant No. 7 in 1926 to manufacture front and rear axles and parts for past model Chevrolets.
 Starting around 1925 engine blocks and cylinder heads were now developed at each brand but were cast at Saginaw Metal Casting Operations.
 In the mid-1960s, there were 8 separate families of GM V8 engines on sale in the USA.